Member State Committee

 - 7-11 December

 As specified by the MSC Rules of Procedure, the meetings of the Committee may be open to advisers, invited experts, case owners and observers at the request of the Committee members or ECHA's Management Board.

 Each Member State appoints one member to the MSC for a renewable term of three years.
 The Committee may appoint up to five additional members chosen for their specific competencies.
 The members may be accompanied by advisers.

-- Accredited Stakeholder Workshop: Cooperating with ECHA through the Committees [PDF]
+- ASO Workshop: Cooperating with ECHA through the Committees [PDF]

 - Code of conduct for case owners of evaluation draft decisions as observers at meetings of the MSC [PDF]

 - MSC Working Procedure for processing of Substance Evaluation draft decisions [PDF]